zapier/visual-builder/docs/_legacy/import.md

 ## How to Convert a Legacy Web Builder Integration to Zapier Platform UI

 Coming soon, Zapier will have a self-service tool to convert legacy Web Builder integrations to the new Zapier Platform UI, so you can upgrade your integrations when you want.
 For now, if you would like to try the new Zapier Platform UI, you can build a new integration at [zapier.com/app/developer](https://zapier.com/app/developer/), or [contact the Zapier team](mailto:partners@zapier.com) to have your existing integration upgraded to the new Platform UI.

-## How to Convert Legacy Web Builder Integrations to Zapier Platform CLI

-Prefer to work in code, collaborate on integrations with your team's version control system, and push changes from terminal?
-Zapier's Platform CLI may be the better option to upgrade your legacy Zapier integration.
-Check out our companion guide to convert your Legacy Web Builder integration to Zapier's CLI:

-_→ Learn more in our guide on [How to Convert an Integration to Zapier Platform CLI](https://platform.zapier.com/legacy/convert)_

 ## How to Build a New Zapier Integration